Olga Balema

-Olga Balema (born 1984) is a Ukrainian-born American artist and sculptor.
+Olga Balema (born 1984) is an artist and sculptor.
 One of the major concerns of her work is form, another material.
 Another is paying attention to where and how things go into a space.
 Sometimes the work can be called site respondent, other times it responds only to itself.
 Her practice presents mundane materials in evocative forms.
 She is based in New York City, New York.

 Biography

 Olga Balema was born in 1984 in Lviv, Ukraine.
 She earned a Bachelor of Fine Arts (2006) in sculpture from University of Iowa, and a Master of Fine Arts (2009) in new genres at the University of California, Los Angeles (UCLA).

 In 2021 and 2017, Balema was awarded a Pollock-Krasner Foundation grant.